Access to residences

-Your occupancy agreement outlines your contracted arrival date.
-Please note that you should not arrange to arrive prior to this date as there is no guarantee your accommodation will be available to you to move into.
+Your Occupancy Agreement outlines your contracted arrival date.
+Please note that you should not arrange to arrive prior to this date as there is no guarantee your accommodation will be available for you to move into.

-If you have any queries or require directions please speak to the Operations staff or an ALs.
+If you have any queries or require directions on the day, please speak to our Accommodations Services staff or your Residence Assistant.

-Hopefully, you won’t, but should you have an accident anywhere on campus please report it to a member of University staff as soon as possible who will be able to assist you.
-If you require the attention of the emergency services (e.g. police, ambulance), then your Operations Assistant will call them on your behalf to ensure they get to you as quickly as possible.
+Hopefully, you won’t, but should you have an accident anywhere on campus please report it to a member of university staff as soon as possible who will be able to assist you.
+If you require the attention of the emergency services (e.g. police, ambulance) you must follow emergency guidance and call 999 – see emergency.

-Please refer to the How to Apply section of the website for further details and dates.
+Please refer to the How to apply section of the website for further details and dates.
 A new application is required from every student for each year or period of study they plan to stay with us.

 Accommodation Services would encourage all students to consider sensible drinking during their time at the University and to respect the wishes and cultures of others who do not wish to drink.

-A bedding pack (2 each of sheets, duvet covers and pillow cases) will be provided for you in your room, please take some time to find your nearest laundry facility.
+A bedding pack including 2 sheets, duvet covers, and pillowcases will be provided for you in your room, please take some time to find your nearest laundry facility.
 The bedding pack is yours to take away with you when you move out.
-A pillow and duvet are also provided and we would ask that you ensure these are left in your room when you vacate.

-There are standard bike racks located near to residences, please make sure you have means of securing your bike with a reputable bike lock.
+There are standard bike racks located near the residences, please make sure you have means of securing your bike with a reputable bike lock.
 The University is not responsible for the safety or security of bicycles parked on campus.
-Bicycles are not permitted to be stored within buildings.
-We would also ask that you take it home at the end of your contract period including over summer if you vacate your accommodation.
+Bicycles are not permitted to be stored within buildings and must be taken home at the end of your contract period including over summer if you vacate your accommodation.

 Bullying and Harassment